 The key to holding bitcoin long-term is to make sure you store your coin in so-called cold storage, which means storing them offline where no hackers can gain access to your holdings.
 You can store your bitcoin offline by using a hardware wallet, a paper wallet, or a desktop wallet of a computer you only connect to the Internet when you want to transact using your digital coins.

 When buying and holding bitcoin as an investment yourself, however, you need to be aware that you will not receive the same tax benefits you would have if you had invested in the BitcoinIRA or held shares of the Bitcoin Investment Trust in an IRA.
 Your bitcoin holdings would be taxed at your standard capital gains tax percentage.
 This, of course, could change should new bitcoin taxation laws be passed by Congress in the future.

 Should You Hold Bitcoin in Your Retirement Fund?

-In other words, if bitcoin adoption continues to grow like it has done in the last eight years then the price could continue to rise since its supply is limited.
+In other words, if bitcoin adoption continues to grow as it has done in the last eight years, then the price could continue to rise since its supply is limited.